How to Successfully Apply for a Cambridge LL.M.: My Experience

 I took part in all possible conferences and competitions believing that knowledge I get and people I meet are not just a page in my life, but rather a step to building something more important.

-It was so uninformative that I discarded this part from the Cambridge essay entirely.
+It was so uninformative that I discarded this part from the Cambridge LL.M. essay entirely.
 However, I asked one of my recommenders to comment on this part of my life.
 Here is what he wrote:

 Being interested in comparative studies, Ms Levina took part in numerous conferences, seminars and workshops both on national and international levels.
 I was the organizer of joint workshops of Moscow and Vienna universities and judged student works at a number of conferences and have seen Ms Levina deploying all kinds of intellectual curiosity: she not only used the networking opportunities of such events to its fullest and connected with people, but also worked on her topics with devotion and always delivered high-quality result.

-For my essay, I wrote a new part to add specificity, choosing to focus on only one competition that mattered to me the most:
+For my LL.M. essay, I wrote a new part to add specificity, choosing to focus on only one competition that mattered to me the most:

 At the time, I was coaching a team for the Concours Charles-Rousseau.
 I guided the work of my students, as they studied writings of prominent scholars and crafted their memorials.
 My goal was not only to help them master lawyering skills, but also learn about fundamental values of the law, professional integrity and teamwork, commitment and passion.
 I watched them becoming better persons and thus better lawyers.
 I came to understand F. Frankfurter’s words: “Law is what the lawyers are.
 And the law and lawyers are what the law schools make them” (Letter to Mr. Rosenwald – May 13, 1927).